 - 240hr course over one year, usually following successful completion of the Salon Assistant course (at St Joseph TSC Hinchinbrook)

 Units towards this qualification may be available in a 120 hour Hair or Beauty Services course.
-Please discuss with the Trade Training/Skills Centre.
+Please discuss with your Trade Training/Skills Centre.

 Students are required to undertake the 360 hour course to possibly achieve the Certificate III in Make-up.
 Depending on units of competency already achieved, students undertaking the 120 or 240 hour courses may achieve a Statement of Attainment towards Certificate III in Make-up.
 Students with sufficient units achieved in previous courses may be able to achieve the full certificate.

 This is a Board Endorsed Course and therefore has no HSC examination.